evmos/evmos/x/erc20/spec/08_clients.md

 **`register-coin`**

 Allows users to submit a `RegisterCoinProposal`.
 Submit a proposal to register a Cosmos coin to the erc20 along with an initial deposit.
-Upon passing, theThe proposal details must be supplied via a JSON file.
+Upon passing, the proposal details must be supplied via a JSON file.

 ```bash
 evmosd tx gov submit-proposal register-coin METADATA_FILE [flags]